zagui440s/personalCP/5SQL/day4/postgres-python-csv.md

 $ pip install psycopg
 ```

-> If you did installfest correctly you should by default be in a python virtual environment named 'default'.
-This works fine for testing things, but in a real world project we might want to keep dependencies seperate for different projects.
-In that case we could create a venv local to the project like so:
-> ```sh
-> cd psycopg-examples
-> python -m venv psycopg-venv
-> source psycopg-venv/bin/activate
-> ```
-> and then any dependencies installed with pip would be unique to that project.
-Note however you will need to activate the right environment every time you open the project.

 ### Creating a database using `psycopg`

 Inside `students.py`, let's import the Python library and start executing SQL commands: